 Your child can have MMR as part of the free National Immunisation Schedule at 12 and 15 months of age.

 If you're unsure about whether your child has had MMR immunisation, or you can't find your records, you can check with your Well Child Tamariki Ora provider or Well Child book, or contact your family doctor.

 You need 2 doses of MMR.
 2 doses protects up to 90 in 100 people from mumps.

 Usually, children have the first dose of MMR at 12 months because MMR immunisation does not work as well in infants under 12 months.

 A small number of people who have had MMR immunisation will still catch mumps.
 But, they're less likely to get serious complications from the illness.

 Who should have MMR immunisation?

-Children usually have 2 doses of MMR - one dose at 15 months of age and a second at 4 years of age.
+Children usually have 2 doses of MMR.
+From 1 October 2020, children will have their first dose at 12 months of age and a second dose at 15 months of age.